pmoracho/parseit/README.md

 ## Notas adicionales:

-* Es recomendable y cómodo, pero entiendo que no es mandatorio, contar con un entorno estilo "Linux", por ejemplo [MinGW](http://www.mingw.org/), tal como dice la página del proyecto: "MinGW provides a complete Open Source programming tool set which is suitable for the development of native MS-Windows applications, and which do not depend on any 3rd-party C-Runtime DLLs.
+* Es recomendable y cÃ³modo, pero entiendo que no es mandatorio, contar con un entorno estilo "Linux", por ejemplo [MinGW](http://www.mingw.org/), tal como dice la pÃ¡gina del proyecto: "MinGW provides a complete Open Source programming tool set which is suitable for the development of native MS-Windows applications, and which do not depend on any 3rd-party C-Runtime DLLs.
 (It does depend on a number of DLLs provided by Microsoft themselves,